buildcom/the-sorting-hat/README.md

 automatically with the compiled `dist` files.
 You'll need to pull before pushing again unless you force push.
 1. Once that workflow is complete, you can use another branch to test changes.
-You will need to modify the `run-action.yml` file in that branch to point to the SODEV branch (see comments in file).
+You will need to modify the `run-action.yml` file (or create a new workflow file -- examples: `test-deploy-true.yml` and `test-deploy-false`) in that branch to point to the
+SODEV branch (see comments in file).
 There is a script `test/generateFiles.js` that can be used to create different types of changed files quickly.
 See the script comments for usage directions.
 1. At least one commit should use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) format so a release will be triggered when merging later.
 (The [`semantic-release`](https://semantic-release.gitbook.io/semantic-release/#commit-message-format)